payne911/SR-ResCNN-Keras/README.md

 * [sds](https://stackoverflow.com/users/7350191/sds): a kind StackOverflow user that has helped understand a few things when I was just starting with this project.
 * [this repo](https://github.com/thstkdgus35/EDSR-PyTorch) which provided me with some insights on the actual implementation discussed in [this paper](https://arxiv.org/pdf/1707.02921.pdf).
 * Stanford University's [course](http://cs231n.stanford.edu/index.html) on CNN: [YouTube videos](https://www.youtube.com/playlist?list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv) and [syllabus](http://cs231n.stanford.edu/syllabus.html).
+* Bowen Peng (GitHub: [bloc97](https://github.com/bloc97)) for providing me with a Gist that helped me introduce the Sobel Filter in the training phase.

 ### TODO
 Notes to self.